Body

 Loan options include federal subsidized and unsubsidized Stafford Loans, Perkins Loans, and private loans.
 International students are eligible for loans from commercial lending institutions if they have a co-signer who is a US citizen.
 If you have questions about which types of loans may be best for you, please email Student Financial Services.

-Rice EPMP Scholarships & Awards
+Rice EMP Scholarships & Awards

-Rice senior or junior engineering students pursuing an engineering professional master’s degree are eligible to apply for the following awards that cover up to half your tuition for up to two semesters while enrolled full-time in a professional master's program:
+Rice senior or junior engineering students pursuing an engineering master’s degree are eligible to apply for the following awards that cover up to half your tuition for up to two semesters while enrolled full-time in a professional master's program:

 Additional Sources of Financial Assistance